ds160/remarkable-remember/README.md

 ## To-Do
 - [ ] Build for Windows, Linux and OSX
-- [ ] Add all supported languages for MyScript
+- [ ] Save selected languages for MyScript on application closing
 - [ ] Automatic refresh of items
 - [ ] Update to .NET 8